 17.5.
 Transaction response time.

-18. What is the significance of Correlation?
+Question-18.
+What is the significance of Correlation?
 Also, highlight automatic correlation.

 Correlation is a technique where dynamic values are not hard-coded in your script but are extracted at run-time to avoid failure.
 The dynamic value could change for each user action or for different users.
 In both the cases, correlation takes care of these values.
 And it prevents them from failing during execution.